Sarah W. Whitman: Book design and illustration

 Whitman is considered one of the most prominent book-cover designers of her day, often ranked with Margaret Neilson Armstrong and Alice Cordelia Morse.
 "Whitman helped to establish the medium, long the domain of die-cutters and binders, as a suitable specialty for artists, thus ushering in a new era in American design."

 Over the course of two decades beginning around 1884, she designed the illustrations and covers of over 200 books, occasionally including some version of her own 'flaming heart' logo.
 She was the first professional woman artist to work regularly for Houghton Mifflin and was one of their principal designers.
 She designed books by authors such as Oliver Wendell Holmes, James Russell Lowell, Thomas Bailey Aldrich, Celia Thaxter, and especially her friend Sarah Orne Jewett.
+She designed almost all of the covers for Jewett's novels.
+The cover for which she is best known showed ornamental poppies, and was designed for a book for a friend, Celia Thaxter's An Island Garden.

 Although her aesthetic drew heavily on the Arts and Crafts Movement, her designs were almost radical in their minimalism, leaving substantially more negative space than was typical.
 Her spare designs featured elegant linear drawings or silhouettes (usually of plants) and sometimes an asymmetrical composition.
 Colors tended towards a muted palette of greens, golds, and deep reds.
 Her designs helped to spark a trend towards a more minimal aesthetic for book covers.

 Whitman considered that the designer's challenge was to create an aesthetically satisfying experience within the constraints imposed by the economics of book publishing.
 As she put it: